bolcom/libunftp/README.md

 ## License

-You're free to use, modify and distribute this software under the terms of the Apache-2.0 license.
+You're free to use, modify and distribute this software under the terms of the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).